OneCX Local Environment - Getting Started - Run OneCX locally

 Configure Hosts file

-In order to expose multiple services on the same local port, OneCX Local Env uses the traefik reverse proxy.
+In order to expose multiple services on the same local port, OneCX Local Environment uses the traefik reverse proxy.
 Traefik will be available via your host’s port 80, and will route traffic to containers based on hostnames.

 To ensure that these hostnames resolve to your local machine and requests reach the traefik proxy, you need to add a few OneCX-specific entries to your system’s hosts file.